zxcd/PaddleX/docs/other_devices_support/multi_devices_use_guide.en.md

 ## 2. Usage

-The usage of PaddleX model pipeline development tool on hardware platforms such as Ascend NPU, Cambricon MLU, Kunlun XPU, and Hygon DCU is identical to that on GPU.
+The usage of PaddleX model pipeline development tool on hardware platforms such as Ascend NPU, Cambricon MLU, Kunlun XPU, Hygon DCU and Enflame GCU is identical to that on GPU.
 You only need to modify the device configuration parameters according to your hardware platform.
 For detailed usage tutorials, please refer to [PaddleX Pipeline Development Tool Local Usage Guide](../pipeline_usage/pipeline_develop_guide.en.md).